Causal Discovery in Mixtures of Populations: Abstract

 \section{Abstract}

-An acyclic causal structure can be described with directed acyclic graph (DAG), where arrows indicate the possibility of direct causation.
-The task of learning this structure from data is known as ``causal discovery.''
-Diverse populations or changing environments can sometimes give rise to data that is heterogeneous in the following sense: each population/environment is a ``source'' which idiosyncratically determines the forms of those direct causal effects.
+Causal discovery aims to learn causal structures up to certain symmetries.
+Diverse populations or changing environments give rise to heterogeneous data in the following sense: each population/environment is a ``source'' which idiosyncratically determines the forms of causal effects.
 From this perspective, the source is a latent common cause for every observed variable.
-While some methods for causal discovery are able to work around latent confounding in special cases, especially when only few observables are confounded, a global confounder is a difficult challenge.
-The only known ways to deal with latent global confounding involve assumptions that limit the structural equations and/or noise functions.
-We demonstrate that globally confounded causal structures can still be identifiable with arbitrary structural equations and noise functions, so long as the number of latent classes remains small relative to the size and sparsity of the underlying DAG.
+While some methods for causal discovery can work around latent confounding in special cases, a global confounder poses a significant challenge.
+The only known ways to deal with latent global confounding involve making assumptions that limit structural equations and/or noise functions.
+We demonstrate that globally confounded causal structures can still be identified with arbitrary structural equations and noise functions, so long as the number of latent classes remains small relative to the size and sparsity of the underlying DAG.
+The approach relies on agglomerating variables into large-enough matrices of moments, whose ranks directly reveal graphical properties of the causal structure.
+We also provide a statistical test to test the rank of these matrices.